AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-combined.md

     ![Image of set SPN command](media/service-gateway-sso-kerberos/set-spn.png)

  With that step completed, we can move on to configuring delegation settings.
 Delegation settings can be configured for _either_ resource-based constrained Kerberos delegation or standard Kerberos constrained delegation.
 See the [constrained Kerberos delegation overview page](/windows-server/security/kerberos/kerberos-constrained-delegation-overview) for more information on the differences between the two approaches.
-Once you have decided which approach is most suitable, proceed to _either_ the [Configure standard Kerberos constrained delegation](#FIX ME) _or_ [Configure resource-based Kerberos constrained delegation](#FIXME) subsection.
+Once you have decided which approach is most suitable, proceed to _either_ the [configure standard Kerberos constrained delegation](#FIX ME) _or_ [configure resource-based Kerberos constrained delegation](#FIX ME) subsection.
 Do not complete both subsections.

 ### Configure the gateway service account for standard Kerberos constrained delegation